 Near the end of Visit 0A, review SIENA Washout Flowchart (P6\WASH\FLOW) to determine 1-Step or 2-Step Washout, then review the appropriate summary handout "SIENA Daily Activities (Visit 0A - 1-Step)" (P6\DAILYACT0A\1STEP) or "SIENA Daily Activities (Visit 0A - 2-Step)" (P6\DAILYACT0A\2STEP).
 For participants in the 2-Step Supervised Washout, this handout summarizes what the study participant must carry out each day until Visit 0B.
-For participants in the 1-Step Supervised Washout, this handout summarizes what the study participant must carry out each day until Visit 0B.
-For participant must carry out each day until Visit 1.
+For participants in the 1-Step Supervised Washout, this handout summarizes what the study participant must carry out each day until Visit 1.
 The following should be completed: